Start automating your tests 10X Faster in Simple English with Testsigma

 Step 6: Review the Results

-One of the most important steps of API testing is to make sure you review the results of your testing.
+One of the most important steps of REST API testing is to make sure you review the results of your testing.
 These results will include your response message, response body, and response code.

 A few examples of response codes include: